-For the school year 2023-2024 the Board held 243 formal IPRC meetings with respect to identification and placement.
-There were 826 IPRC meetings to review the identification and placement.
-There was one appeal filed.
+For the school year 2024-2025 the Board held 214 formal identification, placement, and review committee (IPRC) meetings with respect to identification and placement.
+There were 1007 IPRC meetings to review the identification and placement.

 Please see also Standard 20 - Parent/Guardian Guide to Special Education.